 Often overlooked, your organization’s reputation can be another costly vulnerability if left unchecked.
 Addressing this involves managing the risks to your business that could ultimately impact your reputation.

 High turnover of key people, both in the manufacturing process and other leadership positions, can affect quality, rework and ultimately the company’s ability to meet customer deliveries and expectations.
 With a constant influx of emerging threats, protecting your organization’s information is a necessity.
 While it takes a long time to build a reputation of excellence, one mere incident can tarnish it.

 This list is not exhaustive but is a good place to start when considering key areas for other vulnerabilities within your organization.
 Utilizing the right advisors to assist in evaluating these risk areas can also prove beneficial as they provide outside perspective and unbiased expertise.

 For more information contact Sean Weaver using the information below.

 Executive Vice President

-He currently holds board or leadership positions with the Wichita Aero Club, Wichita Manufacturers Association, Wichita Downtown Development Corporation, Project Wichita, and the Greater Wichita Area Sports Commission.
+He currently holds board or leadership positions with the Wichita Aero Club, Wichita Manufacturers Association, Wichita Downtown Development Corporation, and Project Wichita.
 He has also held recent board leadership positions at the Cosmosphere-International SciEd Center and Space Museum (formerly Kansas Cosmosphere) and Prairie Dunes Country Club.